Help us take care of our trails!

 register a group

 The form will take you through all relevant information – including the day(s) you are taking part and what you are planning to do.
-Please complete the registration by Friday 24th of August 2020.
+Please complete the registration before April 30th (we will be accepting registrations throughout the month of May).
 Groups responding after this date will still be included but will miss the benefit of being part of the launch.

 For group leaders, take these COVID safety guidelines for consideration.